anniezh12/hiring-engineers/answers.md

 ###                Virtualization

 >What is Oracle Virtual Machine?

 >Oracle VM is a free and open source solution to run other operating systems on your PC.

 >What is virtualization?

 >It is a process of running different Operating Systems on your PC (referred to as a host) while the resulting VM manager can be used to create as many virtual boxes as needed.
-Theses are referred to as guests.
+These are referred to as guests.

 >A simple way to define the process of virtualization as a 'Virtual Machine' is a guest house which can have one or many guest rooms, where a guest (any Operating System) can live/perform as if they are in their home.